crollins18/intro-linux-scripting/modules/module1.md

 done
 ```

 We encourage you to try and augment this example to ask for user confirmation before pushing.
-Additionally, you could use arguments to pass in the files that you want to commit to experiment more with command-line arguments in bash.
+Additionally, you could use arguments to pass in the files that you want to commit to experiment more with command-line arguments in `bash`.

 ### Ideas for Automation
 Possible ideas for workflows to automate include (in order of estimated complexity):